 Hint: After updating the key files, you should run a “Clean” on the project.
 Otherwise, the project will not see the new keys.

-Update the state of the “thing”.
+Update the state of the thing.
 The parameters are named “temperature” (float), “humidity” (float), “weatherAlert” (true or false) and “IPAddress” (ipv4 4dot syntax).

+Hint: The starting (empty) shadow for your thing will look like the following.
+You will publish JSON messages to the thing shadow to provide updates.

 Implement a serial terminal to allow the following commands (see UART exercises in the peripherals chapter):

 t – read + publish temperature